 You can find more information about the TN State Court Interpreter Certification Program on the Tennessee State Courts Website.
 You may also contact Judith Kenigson Kristy at email@example.com or Ryan Mouser at the Tennessee Administrative Office of the Courts (TN AOC).

-This course is approved by the Tennessee Administrative Office of the Courts and is a prerequisite for taking the TN Court Interpreter written exam.
+This course is approved by the Tennessee Administrative Office of the Courts and is a prerequisite for taking the TN Court Interpreter exams.